Walter Krueger: Early military service

 On 17 June 1898, Krueger enlisted for service in the Spanish–American War with the 2nd United States Volunteer Infantry.
 He reached Santiago de Cuba a few weeks after the Battle of San Juan Hill, and spent eight months there on occupation duties, rising to the rank of sergeant.
 Mustered out of the volunteers in February 1899, he returned home to Ohio, planning to become a civil engineer.

 However, many of his comrades were re-enlisting for service in the Philippine–American War and in June 1899 Krueger re-enlisted as a private in M Company of the 12th Infantry.
 Soon he was on his way to fight Emilio Aguinaldo's Insurrectos as part of Major General Arthur MacArthur, Jr.'s 2nd Division of the Eighth Army Corps.
 He took part in the advance from Angeles to Tarlac, Aguinaldo's capital.
 But Aguinaldo had fled, and the 12th Infantry pursued him vainly all the way through Luzon's central plain to Dagupan.
 While serving in an infantry unit in the Philippines, he was promoted to sergeant.
-On 1 July 1901, he was commissioned a second lieutenant and posted to the 30th Infantry on Marinduque.
+In 1900, an officer in Krueger's chain of command recommended that he take the examination for an officer's commission.
+He passed, and in February 1901 he was nominated for appointment as a second lieutenant.
+He accepted on 1 July 1901, and was posted to the 30th Infantry on Marinduque.

 Krueger returned to the United States with the 30th Infantry in December 1903.
 The regiment moved to Fort Crook, Nebraska.
 In September 1904, he married Grace Aileen Norvell, whom he had met in the Philippines.
 They had three children: James Norvell, born on 29 July 1905; Walter Jr., born on 25 April 1910; and Dorothy Jane, who was born on 24 January 1913.
 Both James and Walter Jr. attended the United States Military Academy, James graduating with the class of 1926, and Walter Jr. with the class of 1931.
 Dorothy married an army officer, Aubrey D. Smith, of the class of 1930.